jp-sheehan/squ1d/readme.md

 ## 2. Installing

 SQu1D requires Message Passing Interface (MPI) and linear algebra libraries.
-It is preferrable to use the [Intel Performance Libraries][intel-libs], which is free for academic research.
+It is preferrable to use the [Intel Performance Libraries][intel-libs] Math Kernel Libray and MPI Library, which are free for academic research.
 These libraries give SQu1D the best perforamnce.
 Download and install the MPI and MKL libraries.